Viral Gastroenteritis

 How is viral gastroenteritis diagnosed?

 Your healthcare provider will most likely diagnose your condition based on your history and symptoms.
-You will rarely need testing.
-If your symptoms persist, your healthcare provider may ask for a stool sample to look for viruses, bacteria, and parasites.
+In rare cases you may need testing.
+If your symptoms don't go away, your healthcare provider may ask for a stool sample.
+This is done to look for viruses, bacteria, and parasites.

 Can viral gastroenteritis be prevented?